rivkj/react-calculator/README.md

 To-do: Update app to pass complex number calculations and allow users to input decimal numbers without having to put a zero beforehand.

+V2 Calculator:
+- added Sign in with email/password and Google Login
+- added Logout
+- fixed home page and added Router functionality

+To-do: Adjust logout button to all pages
+- fix navbar so that current page grays out on navbar